-When All of Those Charged with Governance Are Involved in Managing the Entity

-13. In some cases, all of those charged with governance are involved in managing the entity, for example, a small business where a single owner manages the entity and no one else has a governance role.
+When All of Those Charged with Governance Are Involved in Managing the Entity managing the entity, for example, a small business where a single owner manages the entity and no one else has a governance role.
 In these cases, if matters required by this SLAuS are communicated with person(s) with management responsibilities, and those person(s) also have governance responsibilities, the matters need not be communicated again with those same person(s) in their governance role.
 These matters are noted in paragraph 16(c).
 The auditor shall nonetheless be satisfied that communication with person(s) with management responsibilities adequately informs all of those with whom the auditor would otherwise communicate in their governance capacity.
 (Ref: Para.
 A8)